dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 efficiently serve cached data.
 If a cache isn't performing well, the sale won't go well.
 Much of the contention in a flash sale is on the database.
-There are several caching strategies in place that protect requests from hammering the MySQL instance for a Shopify Pod [^10] of shops.
+There are several caching strategies in place that protect requests from hammering the MySQL database instance for a Shopify Pod [^10] of shops.
 By sharing access to a cache across a pool of web workers, all web workers within a Shopify Pod benefit from this large pool of surge capacity.

 Despite optimization efforts, in some sales, there can be performance issues.
-Following on an investigation of a sale that didn't go well, we decided to perform some hot-key analysis on a (not real) test shop using a load testing tool.
+Following on an investigation of a sale that didn't go so well, we decided to perform some hot-key analysis on a (not real) test shop using a load testing tool.
 During these load tests, we developed some instrumentation with `bpftrace` to gain insight into the cache access patterns.